Nikolai Dronnikov

 “Dronnikov is the most Russian of French artists and the most French of Russian ones, and this gives his work a unique quality that in the future both his homelands (and other countries) will be able to recognize and claim as their own...”

-In Paris, the artist created an extensive portrait gallery, featuring prominent figures such as Alexander Solzhenitsyn, Joseph Brodsky, Vladimir Vysotsky, Andrei Tarkovsky, Sviatoslav Richter, and many others.
-His works stood out for their depth and expressiveness, capturing the character and inner world of his subjects.
+In France, he created an extensive portrait gallery that featured leading cultural figures such as Alexander Solzhenitsyn, Joseph Brodsky, Vladimir Vysotsky, Andrei Tarkovsky, and Sviatoslav Richter.
+His artworks are known for capturing both the physical presence and inner world of his subjects with rare intensity.

-Dronnikov was also a master of independent book publishing.
-He produced unique books and postcards in editions of no more than 25 copies using a home printing press.
-Among his publications were poems and diary excerpts of his close friend Gennady Aygi, as well as collections of poems by Nina Goncharova and Mikhail Larionov.
+Dronnikov was also a pioneer in independent book publishing.
+Working with a small home press, he produced limited-edition books and postcards — often no more than 25 copies — featuring the poems and diary excerpts of Gennady Aygi, Nina Goncharova, and Mikhail Larionov.

-Nikolai Dronnikov passed away on January 26, 2025, at the age of 94 in Paris.
+Nikolai Dronnikov passed away in Paris on January 26, 2025, at the age of 94, leaving behind a vast and significant artistic legacy.